 - 3. The details of the complaint were as follows: - a.
-The Data Subject contacted the DPC on 20 January 2021, requesting the erasure of personal data concerning him, that had been uploaded to the Instagram platform by a third party user.
-As the Complainant had not already done so, the DPC advised that he raise the matter with the Respondent in the first instance. - b.
-The Data Subject therefore emailed the Respondent on 07 February 2021 and made a request under Article 17 of the GDPR for the deletion of their personal data on the Instagram platform. - c.
-On 09 March 2021, the Data Subject informed the DPC that they had not received any response from the Respondent, and as such requested that the DPC pursue the matter further.
+The Data Subject contacted the DPC on 24 June 2021, requesting the erasure of personal data concerning them, which had been uploaded to the Facebook platform by a third party user.
+As the Complainant had not already done so, the DPC advised that they raise the matter with the Respondent in the first instance. - b.
+The Data Subject therefore emailed the Respondent on 13 September 2021 and made a request under Article 17 of the GDPR for the deletion of five URLs containing their personal data on the Respondent's platform. - c.
+On 03 May 2022, the Data Subject informed the DPC that they had not received a satisfactory response from the Respondent regarding their concerns, and as such requested that the DPC pursue the matter further.